Chasing Autumn Colors: 6 Elegant Hotels Near Fall Foliage Spots

 Zen meditation experience

-Moss fieldwork
+Moss Fieldwork

-In a quiet space surrounded by trees, you can escape from the hustle and bustle of everyday life and immerse yourself in nature.
+In a quiet space surrounded by trees, you can escape the hustle and bustle of everyday life and immerse yourself in nature.

-Do you want to free your body and mind?
+Why not liberate your body and mind?

-how to access
+How to access

 If you are coming by bus

-The Konze Meguri-chan Bus, which operates on weekends and holidays in spring (April to June) and autumn (September to October), is convenient.
+The "Konze Meguri-chan Bus," which operates on weekends and holidays during spring (April-June) and autumn (September-October), is a convenient option!

 Recommended spots around Konshoji Temple